inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/whats-the-difference-between-data-science-machine-learning-and-artificial-intelligence-blog.md

 link: "http://varianceexplained.org/r/ds-ml-ai/"
 keywords: []
 learnTags: ["machineLearning","basicAI"]
-summary: |-
-  An introduction to the differences between data science, machine learning and AI, and how they can be used together.
+summary: "An introduction to the differences between data science, machine learning and AI, and how they can be used together. "
 ---